chuanqisun/htmaa-2025/src/posts/week-11/index.md

 <video src="./media/servo-01.mp4" controls></video>
 **Servos dancing while sensors streaming IMU data over BLE**

-## Debugging MUX issue
+## Debugging MUX Issue

 We tested driving multiple servos through the MUX PWM PCA9685 board.
 The code behaved erratically.
-Later, we would find out that
+We discovered two issues:

 - The MUX board was very sensitive.
-Touching with hand could trigger weird behavior.
+Touching it with a hand could trigger weird behavior.
 - Our code didn't fully implement the MUX behavior.

-Matti directed us to run the adafruit official MUX PWM PCA9685 library code.
-We confirmed that the board wiring is correct, all servo motors are functional

-We solved the issue by using Adadruit official library example code as starting point and not worrying about the board.
+Matti directed us to run the [Adafruit official MUX PWM PCA9685](https://www.adafruit.com/product/815?srsltid=AfmBOopC6kYK4gODFQ-fP-w5XOa5UHXWy5K4ZIimy-BltCTrpr54ms1B) library code.
+We confirmed that the board wiring was correct and all servo motors were functional.
+We solved the issue by using the Adafruit official library [example code](<(https://github.com/adafruit/Adafruit-PWM-Servo-Driver-Library/blob/master/examples/servo/servo.ino)>) as a starting point.

-Matti also found out how to serial connect two MUX board by soldering the address pin to set one board at 0x41 instead of 0x40.
+Matti also discovered how to serial connect two MUX boards by soldering the address pin to set one board at 0x41 instead of 0x40.

 ![PCA9685 MUX Board](./media/mux.webp)
 **Pads for changing the address of PCA9685 MUX Board**

 The base address is 0x40.
 The EE team would later solder A3 (0x08) for 0x48 and A5 (0x20) for 0x60.
-Had we known sooner, we could have soldered the same address as they would do.
+Had we known sooner, we could have matched their addressing scheme in our dev boards.

-## Stress testing the BLE communication
+## Stress Testing BLE Communication

-We found out that rapidly sending BLE messages would the connection to drop.
-Matti suggested we use different tx characteristic for namespaced communication, saving bandwidth from command names
+We discovered that rapidly sending BLE messages would cause the connection to drop.
+Matti suggested using different TX characteristics for namespaced communication.
+This would save bandwidth by eliminating command names.

-## Systematic testing of BLE in Web Bluetooth API
+## Systematic Testing of BLE in Web Bluetooth API

-Sending characters at high frequency triggered error:
+Sending characters at high frequency triggered an error:

 ```js
 sendInterval = setInterval(async () => {